-INTRODUCTION Section I: OZONE IN OUR ATMOSPHERE Q1: What is ozone and where is it in the atmosphere?
-Q.4 Q2: How is ozone formed in the atmosphere?
-Q.6 Q3: Why do we care about atmospheric ozone?
-Q.8 Q4: How is total ozone distributed over the globe?
-Q.10 Q5: How is ozone measured in the atmosphere?
-Q.12 Section II: THE OZONE DEPLETION PROCESS Q0.
-What are the principal steps in stratospheric ozone depletion caused by human activities?
-Q.14 Q7: What emissions from human activities lead to ozone depletion?
-Q.16 Q8: What are the reactive halogen gases that destroy stratospheric ozone?
-Q.20 Q9: What are the chlorine and bromine reactions that destroy stratospheric ozone?
-Q.24 Q10: Why has an "ozone hole" appeared over Antarctica when ozone-depleting substances are present throughout the stratosphere?
-Q.27 Section III: STRATOSPHERIC OZONE DEPLETION Q11: How severe is the depletion of the Antarctic ozone layer?
-Q.31 Q12: Is there depletion of the Arctic ozone layer?
-Q.36 Q13: How large is the depletion of the global ozone layer?
-Q.40 Q14: Do changes in the Sun and volcanic eruptions affect the ozone layer?
-Q.42 Section IV: CONTROLLING OZONE-DEPLETING SUBSTANCES Q15: Are there controls on the production of ozone-depleting substances?
-Q16: Has the Montreal Protocol been successful in reducing ozone-depleting substances in the atmosphere?
-Q.48 Section V: IMPLICATIONS OF OZONE DEPLETION AND THE MONTREAL PROTOCOL Q17: Does depletion of the ozone layer increase ground-level ultraviolet radiation?
-Q.52 Q18: Is depletion of the ozone layer the principal cause of climate change?
-Q.55 Q19: Have reductions of ozone-depleting substances under the Montreal Protocol also protected Earth's climate?
-Q.60 Section VI: STRATOSPHERIC OZONE IN THE FUTURE Q20: How is ozone expected to change in the coming decades?
-Additional Topics • Global Ozone Network Q.13 • Understanding Stratospheric Ozone Depletion Q.15 • Heavier-Than-Air CFCs Q.19 • Replacing Lost Ozone in the Stratosphere Q.26 • The Discovery of the Antarctic Ozone Hole Q.30 The 2002 Antarctic Ozone Hole

-INTRODUCTION
+Introduction 5

+Section I: Ozone in our atmosphere

+- Q1: What is ozone and where is it in the atmosphere?
+8 - 02: How is ozone formed in the atmosphere?
+10 - Q3: Why do we care about atmospheric ozone?
+12 - Q4: How is total ozone distributed over the globe?
+14 - Q5: How is ozone measured in the atmosphere?
+17

+Section II: The ozone depletion process

+- Q6: How do emissions of halogen source gases lead to stratospheric ozone depletion?
+19 - Q7: What emissions from human activities lead to ozone depletion?
+22 - Q8: What are the reactive halogen gases that destroy stratospheric ozone?
+27 - Q9: What are the chlorine and bromine reactions that destroy stratospheric ozone?
+31 - Q10: Why has an "ozone hole" appeared over Antarctica when ozone-depleting substances are present throughout the stratosphere?
+33

+Section III: Stratospheric ozone depletion

+- Q11: How severe is the depletion of the Antarctic ozone layer?
+37 - Q12: Is there depletion of the Arctic ozone layer?
+42 - Q13: How large is the depletion of the global ozone layer?
+46 - Q14: Do changes in the Sun and volcanic eruptions affect the ozone layer?
+49

+Section IV: Controlling ozone-depleting substances

+- Q15: Are there controls on the production of ozone-depleting substances?
+52 - Q16: Has the Montreal Protocol been successful in reducing ozone-depleting substances in the atmosphere?
+55

+Section V: Implications of ozone depletion and the Montreal Protocol

+- Q17: Does depletion of the ozone layer increase ground-level ultraviolet radiation?
+59 - Q18: Is depletion of the ozone layer the principal cause of global climate change?
+62 - Q19: Have Montreal Protocol controls of ozone-depleting substances also protected Earth's climate?
+68

+Section VI: Stratospheric ozone in the future

+Q20: How is ozone expected to change in the coming decades?
+74

+Additional Topics

+- Global Ozone Network 18 - Understanding Stratospheric Ozone Depletion 21 - The Discovery of the Antarctic Ozone Hole 36 - The 2002 Antarctic Ozone Hole 41 - Initial Signs of Ozone Recovery 48 - The Antarctic Ozone Hole and Southern Hemisphere Surface Climate 67

+Introduction

-O atmosphere.
-Nevertheless, it is vital to human wellbeing and ecosystem health.
+Ozone is present only in small amounts in Earth's atmosphere.
+Nevertheless, it is vital to human well-being and ecosystem health.
 Most ozone resides in the upper part of the atmosphere.
 This region, called the stratosphere, is more than 10 kilometers (6 miles) above Earth's surface.
 There, about 90% of atmospheric ozone is contained in the "ozone layer," which shields us from harmful ultraviolet radiation from the Sun.

-It was discovered in the mid-1970s that some humanproduced chemicals could lead to depletion of the ozone layer.
+In the mid-1970s, it was discovered that some human-produced chemicals could lead to depletion of the ozone layer.
 The resulting increase in ultraviolet radiation at Earth's surface would likely increase the incidences of skin cancer and eye cataracts, and also adversely affect plants, crops, and ocean plankton.

 Following the discovery of this environmental issue, researchers sought a better understanding of this threat to the ozone layer.
 Monitoring stations showed that the abundances of the ozone-depleting substances (ODSs) were steadily increasing in the atmosphere.
-These trends were linked to growing production and use of chemicals like chlorofluoro-carbons (CFCs) for refrigeration and air conditioning, foam blowing, and industrial cleaning.
+These trends were linked to growing production and use of chemicals like chlorofluorocarbons (CFCs) for refrigeration and air conditioning, foam blowing, and industrial cleaning.
 Measurements in the laboratory and in the atmosphere characterized the chemical reactions that were involved in ozone destruction.
-Computer models of the atmosphere employing this information were used to predict how much ozone depletion was occurring and how much more might occur in the future.
+Computer models of the atmosphere employing this information were used to simulate how much ozone depletion was occurring and to predict how much more might occur in the future.